 - Modification of the Ouchterlony method.

-- The entire procedure takes about One hour.
+- The entire procedure takes about one hour.

-- Any antigen for which antisera is available can be tested by CIE Sensivity less than that of particle agglutination (0.01-0.05 mg/ml) of antigen.
+- Sensitivity less than that of particle agglutination (0.01-0.05 mg/ml) of antigen.

-Uses of Counter Immunoelectrophoresis
+Uses of Counter-immunoelectrophoresis

-- CIE is more expensive than agglutination based tests.
+- CIE is more expensive than agglutination-based tests.

 - Initial capital outlay for the apparatus